mdn/translated-content-de/files/de/web/api/intersection_observer_api/index.md

     threshold: [],
   };

-  // Ein Array von Schwellenwertsets für jedes der Felder.
-Die
+  // An array of threshold sets for each of the boxes.
+The
-  // Schwellenwerte des ersten Felds werden programmgesteuert
+  // first box's thresholds are set programmatically
-  // festgelegt, da es so viele davon gibt (für jeden Prozentsatz
+  // since there will be so many of them (for each percentage
-  // der Sichtbarkeit).
+  // point).

   let thresholdSets = [
     [],